mawds/r-programming-intro/_episodes/02-func-R.md

 easier to debug.

 What if we have the same variable name defined within and outside of the function?
-In this case the function will use the variable as defined within the function.
+In this case the function will use the variable that was defined within the function.

 ## Handling missing values